benhj/knoxcrypt/README.md

 Contributing
 ------------

-I'm quite new to git, but it seems that one approach is to:
+If you want to help out with the project, you can use the 'forking' approach as one suggested method.
+Basically, you'd do this:

 1. Fork the repository
 2. Clone the fork to your development machine
 <pre>
 git clone https://github.com/username/teasafe.git
 </pre>
-3. Configure your remotes so that you get updates
+3. Configure your clone that that you get updates from the main repo:
 <pre>
 cd teasafe
 git remote add upstream https://github.com/benhj/teasafe.git git fetch upstream
 </pre>
-4. Edit files make changes, and commit back to your branch
+4. Edit files to make any changes and add/commit/push back to your branch
 5. Send me a pull request so that I can merge the changes

 More information here: